 Old Town San Diego Parking

 I’ll be honest with ya.
 Parking in Old Town is rough!
 It’s a small area and a big spot for tourists and locals, so prepare yourself.
+Whether you’re driving your own vehicle or got a cheap rental car, parking is a bit of a challenge.

 There’s free public parking along the outer streets of Old Town, and it fills up quickly.
 Plan time to drive around for a bit, especially during peak hours.
 It’s tough but not impossible.
 Don’t be afraid to walk if needed and just stay positive – you’re on vacation! 🙂